 Qantas has six different types of lounges, which we have ranked in order of service quality and facilities:

-- Domestic Business Lounge: a step up from a Qantas Club, it has better food and drink offerings, and is quieter and smaller.
-There are five Domestic Business Lounges, in Sydney, Melbourne, Brisbane, Perth and Canberra
+- Domestic Business Lounge: a step up from a Qantas Club.
+It has better food and drink offerings, and is quieter and smaller.
+There are five Domestic Business Lounges, in Sydney, Melbourne, Brisbane, Perth and Canberra.

-- International First Lounge: for First Class passengers and elite frequent flyers in Sydney, Melbourne, Auckland, Los Angeles and Singapore
+- International First Lounge: for First Class passengers and elite frequent flyers in Sydney, Melbourne, Auckland, Los Angeles and Singapore.

 You can see a full list of Qantas lounges here.

-What to expect when you use the Qantas lounges
+What to expect at Qantas lounges

-Obviously, with six different types of lounges, you’ll receive quite a different experience in each.
+With six different types of lounges, you’ll receive quite a different experience in each.

 Starting at the bottom, at most Qantas Clubs, you can expect: